devbaji/vue3-google-login/documentation/README.md

 ### Custom Login Button

-Callback will be triggered with a response containing an <a href="https://developers.google.com/identity/oauth2/web/guides/use-code-model#auth_code_handling" target="_blank">OAuth2 authorization code</a>
+Callback will be triggered with a response containing an [OAuth2 authorization code](https://developers.google.com/identity/oauth2/web/guides/use-code-model#auth_code_handling)

 Here is a sample Node.js code snippet for validating the OAuth2 authorization code